Sialitech/label-siali/docs/source/guide/setup_project.md

 ## Set up review settings for your project

 Set up review settings to guide reviewers when they review annotated tasks.
-For more about reviewing annotations, see [Review annotations in Label Studio](quality.html)
+For more about reviewing annotations, see [Review annotations in Siali Label](quality.html)

-Review settings and the review stream are only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Label Studio Features</a> to learn more.
+Review settings and the review stream are only available in Siali Label Enterprise Edition.
+If you're using Siali Label Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Siali Label Features</a> to learn more.
 </div>